jojothomas1515/alx-system_engineering-devops/0x00-shell_basics/README.md

 > contains command to navigate to the previous working directory
 # 11-lists
 > command to list all files including hidden files in the current, parent and /boot directory
+# 12-file_type
+> command to print the type of the file named iamafile in the tmp dir